 The gravitational two-body problem.
 Elliptic orbits and orbital elements.
 Orbital maneuvers and transfers.
 Time of flight.
 Ground track.
-Additional topics selected from the following: suborbital trajectories, hyperbolic trajectories, orbit determination from radar data and orbital perturbations.
+Additional topics selected from the following: suborbital trajectories, hyperbolic trajectories, orbit determination from radar data, sun synchronous orbits, Molniya orbits and orbital perturbations.
 PREREQUISITES: A course in basic mechanics (including vectors) and a course in ordinary differential equations.